-How to write to NTFS drives (USBs, or external Hard drives) under the newest MacOS Sierra?
+How to write to NTFS drives (USBs, or external Hard drives) under the newest MacOS Sierra, High Sierra?
 It’s quite easy to do.
-Let’s look at our following free solutions to manually activate NTFS writing in macOS Sierra
+Let’s look at our following free solutions to manually activate NTFS writing in macOS Sierra, High Sierra

-Mac OS X 10.12 is called MacOS Sierra.
+The coming Mac OS X 10.13 is called MacOS High Sierra.
 Will it officially support NTFS write by default?
-Sadly, the same the situation as Mac OS X 10.11 El Capitan, we need to either use professional NTFS drivers (Paragon NTFS), free NTFS-3G, or enable NTFS support to each particular NTFS drives connected to the Mac by using some simple command lines through Terminal.
+Sadly, the same the situation as Mac OS X 10.12 Sierra, we need to either use professional NTFS drivers (Paragon NTFS), free NTFS-3G, or enable NTFS support to each particular NTFS drives connected to the Mac by using some simple command lines through Terminal.

 At for NTFS-3G, an open-source software designed by and included in hundreds of Linux distributions such as Fedora, Mandriva, openSUSE… The NTFS-3G is based on the FUSE file system.
 This helps to access to all devices and partitions that are using the NTFS formats.
 I do not find out if NTFS-3G works well on MacOS Sierra in this topic.
 You may want to take a look on this topic: Instruction to install NTFS-3G in a right way on Mac.

-Enable Writing to NTFS NTFS drives (USBs, or external Hard drives) through Terminal in MacOS Sierra
+Enable Writing to NTFS NTFS drives (USBs, or external Hard drives) through Terminal in MacOS Sierra, High Sierra

-The following steps is not going to enable NTFS read/write support in MacOS Sierra.
+The following steps is not going to enable NTFS read/write support in MacOS Sierra, High Sierra.
 You have to repeat them each on each individual NTFS drive plugged into the Mac.

 Instruction Map: Determine the Drive Name —> Enable write support to the targeted Drive using Terminal.